 In our society, electronic media in all its forms is an ever-growing presence in our lives.
 As adults, we face the difficult choice of deciding how much to let various media into our lives and how to use them wisely.
 With growing children, this question becomes even more urgent.
 Current research increasingly points to a direct adverse effect on brain development from watching television.
 We are confronted by many forms of attention deficit disorders and other puzzling learning disabilities; we see a fading of the powers of imagination and wonder.
 Young children are by nature “doers.”
 Quite apart from the content of the electronic media, by their nature, the media expose children to an artificial world that allows no engagement of their own will and imagination.

 The content of most television programs, video games, and movies shows a glaring disregard for what childhood is meant to be.
 There is little respect shown for children’s temperaments or sensibilities, and in this way exposure to the media works at cross-purposes with the Waldorf curriculum.

 For these reasons, the Lower and Middle Schools’ teachers ask parents to protect their children from exposure to electronic media.
 Without efforts to keep the home a safe place for the vulnerable, developing soul of the child, it will be most difficult to educate and nurture children in the way they deserve.
 These are issues that are addressed regularly at class meetings.

-In addition, it is the school’s policy that electronic games, radios, tape players, Walkmen, etc., are not allowed in school or on class or athletic trips.
+Also, it is the school’s policy that smartphones, electronic games, radios, etc., are not allowed in school or on class or athletic trips.